 - The religious organization must hold tax exempt status under U.S. law.

-Process for Obtaining an R-1 Visa
+Process for Obtaining an R-1 Visa in Texas

 Employers must file for this visa on behalf of the religious worker using Form DS-156 non-immigrant visa application and Form I-129 and include the necessary documentation.